vglu/doc2ent/content/en/blog/work-with-inventlocation.md

 weight: 1
 ---

-Entity is allowed to operate with warehowses in D365FO.
+`Warehouses` Entity is allowed to operate with warehowses in D365FO.

 ## Key